brothers-DAO/bro-dex/README.md

-    m-p:integer ; Previous in the live list for a specific maker m-n:integer ; Next in  the live list for a specific maker h-m-n:integer ; Next in the history list of the maker h-t-n:integer ; Next in the history list of the maker h-n:integer ; Next in global trades history price:decimal ; Price in QUOTE
+    m-p:integer ; Previous in the live list for a specific maker m-n:integer ; Next in  the live list for a specific maker h-m-n:integer ; Next in the history list of the maker h-t-n:integer ; Next in the history list of the taker h-n:integer ; Next in global trades history price:decimal ; Price in QUOTE
     amount:decimal ; Amount price in BASE